-Useful tools for podcasters
+Other useful tools for podcasters

 A DAW isn’t the only non-hardware tool you’ll need to make a podcast.
-You’ll also need a platform to host your audio files and tools for remote interviews, transcription, scheduling guests, and promotion.
+You’ll also need a platform to host your audio files and tools for remote interviews, transcription, scheduling guests and promotion.
 The following resources will make creating your podcast much easier:

 - Facebook Live: Live streaming one of your broadcasting sessions is a great way for your fans to connect with you.
 They can listen as you record and see how the “magic” happens.
 If you want to multistream your podcast recording session, use Restream to go live on multiple platforms at once, instead of just on Facebook Live.

 - Zoom: Zoom is one of the most common video conferencing applications available today, so your guests will likely have experience using it.
 You can record your call in Zoom and upload the file to your podcast editing software.

 - Descript: Descript is a smart transcription tool that transcribes your podcast into text, removing odd sounds, silences, and narration errors.
 You can publish your transcript alongside your podcast on your website or use it to create other content.

 - Play: Play is a natural text-to-speech AI generator, which allows you to create voiceovers of your articles, blogs, or written content.
 You can select from over 260 AI voices, do as many revisions as you need, and retain the full commercial and broadcast rights over the voiceover you create.